Tierran/Ironclaw2E-FoundryVTT-System/README.md

 In addition, /popuproll can take a simple "soak", "defense" or "dodging" as input.
 In the former case, it will open a standard soak roll popup, while the latter two open a dodge defense popup, since "dodge" would normally refer to a roll of pure dodge skill, rather than the defense.
 The /quickroll command takes the same parameters as /popuproll, but rather than opening a dice pool dialog, the given dice are rolled quickly without any dialog opening up.
 The /directroll command is simply an alias for /quickroll.
 The /itemuse command simply uses an item; it takes an item name and uses that to activate a normal item use, as if the item was used through a hotbar macro.
 The *item* in this case refers to all things FoundryVTT considers items (armor, gifts, weapons, illumination...), not just the gear type.
 The name must be an **exact** match.
+The /actordamage command pops up a damage dialog, either with the normal defaults or with inputted values.
+Every value should be separated by a semicolon, with the values being damage, soak, extra conditions and whether the damage should be added quickly / silently without a popup, respectively.
+For example: "/actordamage 4;3;Blinded;quick" or "/actordamage 2;-1"

 #### Advanced Gift Bonus Settings